-When you have more than hundreds or thousands of accounts in your CRM or MAP, how do you prioritize which accounts your marketing and sales teams should go after?
-For many companies, technographic gives key insights their teams need to accurately identify accounts that are more than 60% more likely to close.
-That is why marketing and sales teams who use technographic to score their accounts say tech install data as the top critical factor for their success.
+When you have more than hundreds or thousands of accounts on your b2b email list in your CRM or MAP for your b2b lead generation, how do you prioritize which accounts your marketing and sales teams should go after?
+Or, do you outsource b2b lead generation services?
+For many companies, technographic gives key insights their teams need to accurately identify accounts that are more than 60% more likely to close by leveraging b2b data licensing services.
+That is why marketing and sales teams who use technographic for their b2b lead generation efforts to score their accounts say tech install data as the top critical factor for their success.

-Contrary to the firmographic criteria like the number of employees, company size, annual revenue, and industry, technographic data allows you to easily identify the tech stack or technology footprint of your ideal customers.
-What this means is that you know if your accounts are using complementary or competing for technology solutions to yours, and you know if they are using obsolete or legacy solutions, and you know if they’re an early adopter of SaaS applications.
+Contrary to the firmographic criteria like the number of employees, company size, annual revenue, and industry, technographic data allows you to easily identify the tech stack or technology footprint of your ideal customers and for the accounts on your B2B Lead Lists or b2b email list as well.
+What this means is that you know if the accounts on your B2B Lead Lists or b2b email list are using complementary or competing for technology solutions to yours, and you know if they are using obsolete or legacy solutions, and you know if they’re an early adopter of SaaS applications.

-All of this intelligence gives you the information that you can use to prioritize your outreach efforts on the accounts that are more likely to purchase from you.
-And it also helps you to reach out to those accounts that are more likely to buy from you in an informed manner with a message that is more relevant than if you only knew the basic firmographics data about your accounts.
+All of this intelligence gives you the information for your b2b lead generation efforts that you can use to prioritize your outreach efforts on the accounts that are more likely to purchase from you, and if you have outsourced b2b lead generation services, you can send this information to them as well.
+And it also helps you to reach out to those accounts that are more likely to buy from you in an informed manner with a message that is more relevant than if you only knew the basic firmographics data about your target accounts.

 What is Account Scoring?

-The process of sorting all the potential customers in order from the most to the least valuable is called account scoring.
+The process of sorting all the potential customers that are on your b2b lead lists or b2b email list, generated with b2b lead generation services, in order from the most to the least valuable is called account scoring.
 The total estimated value of an account is equal to the proximity to the ideal customer profile (ICP), a customer that gets the most value out of your solution.
 One of the simplest ways to do account scoring is to create Excel and then manually weigh the different criteria.
 And a more advanced approach is to use AI and a combination of behavioral, internal and open company data.

 There are certain customers that you find much easier to talk to.
 And during leisure both of you enjoy doing some similar things, both of you spend many hours listening to medieval-era choir music, and your dog happens to be of the same breed.
 Simply put, you both get along just fine.